I-Need-More-Coffee/referi-en/readme.md

 The best way to learn more is to simply [check out the site](https://referi.ineedmore.coffee).
 Thank you for your interest in a free and resource-efficient web!

+## Changes from the Original

+This version of these resources has a few changes from the original.
+First of all, some elements, such as the posters, were removed to simplify the site and the translation effort.
+The most notable and visible change is the **addition of an automatic dark mode**.
+In 2023, people expect sites to have dark modes, and it's surprisingly easy to implement one with such basic HTML.
+All it takes is a single `meta` tag, and some mode-specific CSS for links and highlighting.
+Finally, there are a few structural changes to how all of the files are organized, mainly based on my own preferences.

 ## Using these Resources

 **In this folder you will find four files and one subfolder:**